 If you’re in a less application intensive role, such as administration, HR, or communications, underestimating the value of memory, processing power, and video card will not cause as much harm to your computer capabilities.
 When using simple applications, you have the liberty to prioritize almost any workspace option.

 Mobility is another key question to consider – do you need to be able to work outside of the office?
+Almost 40% of the global workforce is mobile and this percentage is only going to increase in the coming years.
 Flexibility in the workplace is becoming an increasingly important factor in enhancing productivity and employee satisfaction.
 Consider your business continuity needs, whether you need to travel for work, or work from home.

-After you’ve determined whether you’re a simple or complex application user and mobility requirements, finding a comfortable price point is the next step.
+After you’ve determined whether you’re a simple or complex application user as well as your mobility requirements, finding a comfortable price point is a next step.

 Computers range anywhere from $500 to $2,500, so it’s important to understand your budget before getting sold on a particular piece of equipment.
 Based on your price point, you’ll be able to get more or less of the quality of features you’re looking for.
 You’ll need to prioritize features that are essential to enhancing workplace performance, depending on whether you’re a simple or complex application user and what the computer’s function is in the office.

 Computers are expected to last anywhere from three to five years.
-However, the equipment warranty period is the true determinant of how long you can anticipate the workstation to be functional for.
+However, the equipment warranty period is the true determinant of how long you can anticipate the workstation to be functional.